Scan chain

-Scan chain is a technique used in design for testing.
-The objective is to make testing easier by providing a simple way to set and observe every flip-flop in an IC.The basic structure of scan include the following set of signals in order to control and observe the scan mechanism.
+Scan chain is a technique used in design for testing (DFT).
+The objective is to make testing easier by providing a simple way to set and observe every flip-flop in an IC.
+It simplifies the testing and debugging of complex digital systems.
+In scan-based design, flip-flops operate in two distinct modes: normal mode and scan mode.
+In normal mode, they support regular system operations.
+In scan mode, however, they are reconfigured into one long shift registers, known as Scan Chain.

+The basic structure of scan include the following set of signals in order to control and observe the scan mechanism.